SlowLogicBoy/SlowLogicBoy.github.io/_posts/2020-12-06-ESP-01-Relay-module-nonsense.md

 ---
 layout: post
-title:  "ESP-01 Relay Module Notes"
+title:  "ESP-01 Wifi Relay module"
+by: SlowLogicBoy
 ---

-# ESP-01 Wifi Relay module

 If you don't have this, don't buy.
 It's a hassle to control, you occupy 2 pins when you can control simple relay with a single pin.
 It's worth buying if it contais more then 2 relays, however good luck discovering what commands open and close which relay...